WJXX: Duopoly with WTLV

 The FCC approved the purchase on March 16, 2000.
 Gannett took control the next morning, and about 36 WJXX employees—including 13 in news—joined the new combined WTLV operation, which immediately began simulcasting newscasts on both stations before relaunching on April 27 under the umbrella brand of First Coast News.
 Newscasts continued to be broadcast at the same time on each station, including the WJXX 7 p.m. newscast.

 WBSG-TV was not included in the sale, and Allbritton converted it to programming from the Pax network.
 For a time, this left much of the Georgia side of the market without access to ABC programming; WJXX's signal was marginal to nonexistent in that portion even after activating its permanent facility.
 Some south Georgia cable companies supplemented the market with WJCL in Savannah after Pax network owner Paxson Communications Corporation purchased WBSG-TV later in 2000; that station is now WPXC-TV.

 In a post-mortem that ran in the Times-Union a month after Gannett bought WJXX, a number of Jacksonville television veterans suggested that many of WJXX's problems were of its own making.
 WJWB general manager Mike Liff claimed Allbritton put too much emphasis on getting channel 25's new studios online, saying that a longstanding tenet of the television business called for "focus(ing) on your power, your programs, your promotion, and your people".
 He added that Allbritton was in "denial" over its problems for a long time.
 WJXT general manager Sherry Burns suggested that Allbritton made some "unfortunate missteps" in the early going and appeared to bring WJXX online "before they were ready".
 Former WTLV news director Jay Solomon said that WJXX's technical snafus hindered its ability to establish itself, despite Allbritton's efforts to produce a quality product.
 He added that channel 25 faced an uphill battle against long-established WJXT and WTLV, especially WJXT, whose primary anchor team had been together for over two decades at the time.

 It took nearly two years for Gannett to dispose of the mothballed A. C. Skinner Parkway studio, with its prominent clock tower visible from Butler Boulevard.
 None of the other major stations in the market needed a new studio at the time.
 Two attempts to sell the property fell through before a consortium of investors acquired the building in 2002 and leased it to cellular company VoiceStream Wireless.

 On June 29, 2015, the Gannett Company split into two separate companies, with one side specializing in print media and the other side specializing in broadcast and digital media.
 WJXX and WTLV—along with Gannett's other television station properties—were retained by the latter company, named Tegna.
+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.